FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

 ..
 Objectives
 .. ----------

+   ..
 By the end of this tutorial, you will be able to:

-     1. Access and change individual elements of arrays, both one dimensional and multi-dimensional.
+   ..
+1. Access and change individual elements of arrays, both one
+   ..   dimensional and multi-dimensional.
+   ..
 2. Access and change rows and columns of arrays.
-     3. Access and change other chunks from an array, using slicing and striding.
-     4. Read images into arrays and perform processing on them, using simple array manipulations.

    ..
+3. Access and change other chunks from an array, using slicing
+   ..   and striding.
+   ..
+4. Read images into arrays and perform processing on them, using
+   ..   simple array manipulations.

+..
 Prerequisites
 .. -------------

 ..
-1. Name of LO-1
-..
-2. Name of LO-2
-..
-3. Name of LO-3
+1. getting started with arrays

 ..
 Author              : Puneeth
    Internal Reviewer   :